Astam Computer Centre

 Building completed – now computers and internet

-Despite the set backs and difficulties, extensive negotiations with workers and help from the people of Astam ensured that on the 1 November the new building was at a stage where the installation of the computer equipment could begin.
+Despite the setbacks and difficulties, extensive negotiations with workers and help from the people of Astam ensured that on the 1 November the new building was at a stage where the installation of the computer equipment could begin.
 Desks were installed without the Formica finish, painting and the installation of the power outlets were happening as the technicians were installing the computers.
-Another power outage during the first few days in November was solved using a petrol powered generator borrowed from the Annapurna Eco-Village retreat.
-Final touch ups to the Centre went on right up to the evening before the opening ceremony.
-No solar panels were installed but was certainly something that we would like to have in the future.
+Another power outage during the first few days in November was solved using a petrol powered generator borrowed from the Annapurna Eco-village retreat.
+Final touch-ups to the centre went on right up to the evening before the opening ceremony.

 “We sailed close to rocks more than a few times and the only reason we succeeded was because of teamwork.
-When a ‘crisis’ arose, the Computer Centre Committee came together to discuss how we would solve the issue.
-We had absolute determination to see this project through to the end and we were not going to accept any failure.
-We were a team par excellence and it was one of the greatest joys of doing this work.”
+When a ‘crisis’ arose, the Computer Centre Committee came together to discuss how the issue would be solved.
+We had an absolute determination to see this project through to the end and we were not going to accept any failure – it was one of the greatest joys of doing this work.”

-During a visit to Kathmandu in October, Logged On Foundation President, Mark Pinoli, visited the Microsoft Innovation Centre.
-Mark was introduced to the School in a Box program which bought together products from Microsoft, Dell and NComputing to provide a high quality, low cost computer solution for schools.
+During a visit to Kathmandu in October, Logged On President visited the Microsoft Innovation Centre.
+He was introduced to the School-in-a-Box program which bought together products from Microsoft, Dell and NComputing to provide a high quality, low-cost computer solution for schools.
 The thin client solution consisted of one server and ten terminals that would provide a one-to-one computing experience for eleven students at any one time.
 This packaged system had been rolled out to some of the top private and government schools and colleges in the country.
-Mark had the opportunity to visit the Ratna Raja School in Kathmandu to see first hand their experience with using the system.
+He had the opportunity to visit the Ratna Raja School in Kathmandu to see first-hand the system in use.
 It was decided that the School in a Box package would be ideal for Astam.

 Given the uncertainties with the completion of the building and the installation of the computers, the internet connection was put on hold until a few days before the opening ceremony.
-Logged On negotiated with a national internet service provider to install long range wireless antennas to connect the school to broadband internet.
+Logged On negotiated with a national internet service provider to install long-range wireless antennas to connect the school to broadband internet.
 Astam is fortunately positioned on a ridge with a clear line of sight to the Northern end of the town of Pokhara.
-Only two antennas were required to connect Astam to Pokhara and provide symmetrical DSL connection (no microwave satellite link was established).
+Only two antennas were required to connect Astam to Pokhara and provide symmetrical DSL connection (satellite connection was not a viable option).

-The Centre was officially opened on the 10th November 2011 by Arjun Thapa, Development Officer for the District Development Committee and Mark Pinoli, Logged On Foundation President.
+The Centre was officially opened on the 10 November 2011 by Arjun Thapa, Development Officer for the District Development Committee and myself.